Welcome to the Fascinating World of Enzymes!

 |Amino acids, like this valine, are the principal building blocks of both enzymes & proteins.|

 Enzymes hold the key to life with their powers of being able to digest and promote assimilation and reduction.
-When enzymes and natural indigenous bacteria are through diminishing water-born contaminants, the by-product becomes nitrogen and water, providing a naturally clean and clear environment.
+When enzymes and natural indigenous bacteria are finished diminishing water-born contaminants, the by-product becomes nitrogen and water, providing a naturally clean and clear environment.

-|A wrench is unchanged after 1,000’s of uses, so an enzyme keeps working after completing a reaction.|
+|A wrench is unchanged after 1,000’s of uses; similarly, an enzyme keeps working after completing a reaction.|

 |Enzymes bind temporarily to one or more of the reactants of the reaction they catalyze.|